You are currently viewing: Medela - English

 What is cluster feeding?

-When a baby wants to breastfeed very frequently over the space of several hours, this is known as cluster feeding.6 It often peaks in the evenings between 18:00 and 22:00, which coincides with when many babies are unsettled and want to be held a lot.
-Mums most often report this happening during two to nine weeks after birth.
-This is a very normal, common behaviour for babies who are otherwise content during the rest of the day, feeding and gaining weight well, and generally healthy.9
+When a baby wants to breastfeed very frequently over the space of several hours, this is known as cluster feeding.6 It often peaks in the evenings between 6:00 PM and 10:00 PM, which coincides with when many babies are unsettled and want to be held a lot.
+Moms most often report this happening during two to nine weeks after birth.
+This is a very normal, common behavior for babies who are otherwise content during the rest of the day, feeding and gaining weight well, and generally healthy.9

 Your baby may be cluster feeding because they are having a developmental spurt and needs to feel secure, reassured and loved.
 They may be finding it hard to switch off due to all the stimulation their growing brain is receiving, or they may simply feel overwhelmed by it.9 Young babies who are overtired can find it hard to calm themselves and need someone to help.
 And what better way to be calmed than having a breastfeed, which is not just a source of food, but also a pain reliever and happy hormone giver?10